 Owl Babies by Martin Waddell (illustrated by Patrick Benson) is an adorable read-aloud that fits perfectly into an owl theme!
 This book also works well for an animal mothers and babies unit or if you are dealing with separation anxiety in your classroom.
-Here in this post (which contains a few Amazon affiliate links), I’ve collected some ideas to help you build lesson plans around this sweet book.
+Here in this post (which contains a few Amazon affiliate links), I’ve collected some ideas and Owl Babies activities to help you build lesson plans around this sweet book.

 Owl Babies, which is beautifully illustrated by Patrick Benson using watercolors with black ink crosshatching, tells a story about three baby owls (Sarah, Percy, and Bill) who wake to find that their mother is not home.
 As the three young owls wait anxiously in the dark woods, they talk each other in and out of worried feelings.
 The story ends with the babies flapping and dancing and jumping up and down at their mother’s return.
 This book is a quick read with just over 300 words, but it is packed with teaching opportunities!